Our wildflower meadow planting and maintenance guidelines will help you as you plan your wildflower planting programme

 Irish Agent for UK based Bright Seeds

-As the Irish agent for the UK-based Bright Seeds, I attendstraining days regularly with Bright Seeds in Salisbury.
+As the Irish agent for the UK-based Bright Seeds, I attend training days regularly with Bright Seeds in Salisbury.

-Over 10 years experience in trialling and experimenting with wildlife friendly crops to suit Irish schemes and conditions.
+I have over 10 years’ experience in trialling and experimenting with wildlife friendly crops to suit Irish schemes and conditions.
+As a former fruit farmer with a keen interest in shooting and conservation, I draw on a strong understanding of the balance required in Ireland’s countryside.